Kayra/metuo/README.md

 # Restart the application
 make restart

-# Create the database on existing server
+# Create the database on existing server (can be used to dump and recreate the db)
 make database

 # Create the dotenv file required by docker-compose
 make dotenv

 # Connect to the api service via bash
+make servershell

+# Connect to the database via psql
-make apibash
+make psqlshell
 ```

-## API Endpoints
+## Server API Endpoints

 ### GET - /